jacques-dup/karchives/docs/cosmology/planes/nox.md

     At the forefront of the destructive natures of the Red Moon stands the divine sect of the goddess of chaos itself, [Seth](../../religion/deities/seth.md).
 Outsiders who serve her on Nox join up with the divine temple of the [Chantry](../../religion/organizations/chantry_of_the_sisters.md).
 It is said that the goddess herself has a sanctuary at the heart of the temple and through the nature of the land her influence is especially strong.

 ## Gateways
+Being part ot the [Inner Circle Planes](../planes.md#inner-circle), Nox is cosmically tied to Aklatoria, and many gateways exist between dimensions through the [Nether Realm](../planes/nether.md).
+There are no known gateways directly between the two, and it is written in the [Laws of Transvergeance](../planes/aegis.md#laws), that no direct gateway between the _Inner Circle_ planes can exist and can only be bound through the Nether.

+The [Transient Myst](../planes/myst.md) is also very present on Nox and as such _Ripples_ are bountiful, uncontrolled and coincidental for the most part.